Rogue-Frontier/Oblivia/Destructures.md

 - Function call `a/b()`
 - Alias of Locator
 # Keyable values
-Things that can implicitly provide their own keys in a struct
+Things for which we can implicitly generate a key
 - Variable name `a = a:a`, `'a = a:'a`
 - Tuple of keys `(a b c) = a:a b:b c:c`, `('a 'b 'c) = a:'a b:'b c:'c`
 - Struct of keys `{ a b c } = a:a b:b c:c`, `{ 'a 'b 'c } = a:'a b:'b c:'c`